Xarboule/dory/README.md

 2=10.30.2.3
 ```

 Then, simply execute one of the following scripts :
 * Either compilation.sh
 * Or compile_debug.sh

+If you get the error "Error opening configuration file", then change the variable path_to_config in dory/conn/src/exchanger.cpp, in the constructor of ConnectionExchanger.

 ### Running without docker
 (Better performance expected, however some bug ==> need ubuntu 18.04)
+Same steps as with docker : see the content of the dockerfile for the dependencies.

 ## Execution of the various experiments